 require some additional manual steps on installation.

-Availability of other Varnish Plus components is limited when running on a relocated installation.
+Availability of other Varnish Enterprise components is limited when running on a relocated installation.